ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 Relative paths for PPL items start from the most common directory on disk.
 Changing the organization or disk location of an item in the library build specification can affect the relative path.
 Changes within the custom device folder structure can also alter the organization of the items.

-These changes  require constant updates to the configuration XML file with the newest paths.
-To solve this issue, refer to [Update the XML](####xml).
+Each change will require an update to the configuration XML file to include the newest paths.
+To solve this issue, refer to [Update the XML](#xml).

 #### Incompatible LabVIEW Features